luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 The main focus of Matt is high-level analyses, but Matt also offers commands for data preparation/table manipulation.
 Commands produce **reports as PDF documents, PDF graphics, or web pages** summarizing the results.

+## Load R environment on cluster

+Matt requires R.utils package for Rscript so load the rtest envi

 Access help pages:
 `matt`
 `matt COMMAND`